Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Most Recent Developments in Molecular Communications: A Survey-based Perspective

-Recent surveys on {IoBNT} also highlight the self-power capabilities of nanodevices in maintaining the nanonetwork in continuous operation.
+Recent surveys on {IoBNT} also highlight the self-power capabilities of nanodevices in maintaining continuous operation of nanonetworks.
 Micro-batteries built with micro-electromechanical and nano-electromechanical devices are powered by energy harvested from the environment or through wireless power transfer, as described in \cite{kuscu2021internet,zafar2021systematic}.
-Besides, due to the highly sensitive applications of {IoBNT} networks, especially in healthcare, surveys also remark on the challenges and risks of {MC} \cite{qiu2024review} and wireless channels, see \cite[Sec.
-IV]{zafar2021systematic}.
-Likely attacks include eavesdropping, spoofing attacks, and jamming, see a full description in \cite[Table 6]{zafar2021systematic}.
-These attacks exploit the limited computational capacities of nano nodes to implement sophisticated protection algorithms.
+Besides, due to the highly sensitive applications of {IoBNT} networks, especially in healthcare, surveys also note the challenges and risks of {MC} \cite{qiu2024review} and wireless channels; see \cite[Sec.~IV]{zafar2021systematic}.
+Likely attacks include eavesdropping, spoofing attacks, and jamming; see a full description in \cite[Table 6]{zafar2021systematic}.
+These attacks exploit the limited computational capacities of nano nodes, which preclude the implementation of sophisticated protection algorithms.
 Mitigating strategies use fingerprinting based on channel identification (a domain well-suited for {AI}) or cryptographic mechanisms to avoid eavesdropping.